A seasonal product is a product that sells only, or especially, during certain seasons.

-1) Launching a seasonal product right when the seasons begins.
+1) Launching a seasonal product right when the season begins.
 By the time their listing is ranking for its top-searched keywords, the season is about to end.

-When you launch, use a combination of things:
+When you launch, use a combination of strategies:

 Use them all together.

-If you are not familiar with all these steps, take advantage of our step-by-step Amazon FBA Mastery training.
+We show you how to leverage all of these steps in our step-by-step Amazon FBA Mastery training.

-By launching 30 days in advance, you gain momentum for a healthy listing that is ranking and converting, so that by the time peak season hits, your product is ready to sell well.
+By launching 30 days in advance, you gain momentum for a healthy listing that ranks and converts well, so that by the time peak season hits, your product is ready for in-season shoppers.

-Tip 2: Launch your year-round product in the other months
+Tip 2: Launch your year-round product in non-seasonal months.

 If you launch men's swim trunks (seasonal) in the month of May, then launch your casual men's pants (year-round) in August.
-Instead of putting all your money into one launch, you're spreading it out.
+That way, instead of putting all your money into one launch, you spread it out.

-If you follow our teaching which you can find here, we show you exactly how to get your product ranking on the first page of search results.
+If you follow our training, we show you exactly how to get your product ranking on the first page of search results.

-Find how many daily sales you need to rank to your desired spot.
-Assuming you want your product to rank on the upper half of the first page, use software like AmazeOwl or Helium 10 to determine how many sales your top competitors ranking on the upper half of the first page are getting daily.
+Find how many daily sales you need to rank in your desired spot.
+Use software such as Niche Hunter, AMZScout, Helium 10, or Jungle Scout to determine how many sales the top competitors who do rank in the top half of the first page accrue daily.

-Let's say it's 25 sales per day.
-That means you need 25 sales per day to rank at the same level when you are in the same product category as your competitors.
+Let's say those top competitors do 25 sales per day.
+That means you need 25 sales per day to rank at that same level, provided you are in the same product category as those sellers.

 Determine how long your inventory will last.
-Divide your goal for the number of sales per day into the total number of units you are purchasing.
+Divide the total number of units you will order from your supplier by your goal number of sales per day.

 Manufacturing time is 25 days.

-Contingency time is 5 days.
-Contingency means in case there's an unexpected delay such as a manufacturing error, or if customs decides to hold your product, or maybe Amazon is slow on getting the product ready in the fulfillment center because it's peak season.
+Contingency time is an additional 5 days.
+Contingency accounts for unexpected delays such as a manufacturing error, customs holding your product, or maybe an Amazon delay in getting the product ready in their fulfillment center (it's peak season, afterall).

-Adding those up, total lead time is 60 days.
+When we add all those timelines up, our total lead time is 60 days.

-In this example, 20 days after your launch, your manufacturer needs to already be starting on your next batch.
+This means that 20 days after you launch, your manufacturer must already start on your next batch.